mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

     - `a × b` - cross product of two vectors
     - `|a|` - magnitude of a vector
     - `a ⊗ b` - tensor product of two vectors or tensors
+    - `a ⋅ b` - inner product of two tensors
+    - `a ⋅ b` - inner product of tensor and vector
+    - `a : b` - scalar product of two tensors

 Additionally, the [@MP-UNITS] library knows the expected quantity character which is provided (implicitly or explicitly) in the definition of each quantity type.